zeroappz/flutterapp/README.md

-# dealsapp
+# Flutter Application

-A new Flutter project.
+A new Flutter project with detailed explanation about the concepts within 45 hours.

 ## Getting Started